fieldse/infosec-notes/Laws and Regulations.md

 #laws #regulations #eu
  - GDPR (General Data Protection Regulation) is a regulation that applies to companies that do business in the European Union

+### GLBA
+#laws #regulations #united-states
+- Gramm–Leach–Bliley Act (GLBA), also known as the Financial Services Modernization Act of 1999
+- Financial institutions need inform customers of what information is collected about them, how that information is used, where and with whom it’s shared, and how it’s protected

 ### SOX
 #laws #regulations
 - Sarbanes–Oxley (SOX)